GNOME/gnome-builder/doc/exploring.rst

 Switching Perspectives
 ======================

-To switch perspectives, use the perspective selector button in the top-left of the workbench window.
+To switch perspectives, click the perspective selector button in the top left of the workbench window.
 Perspectives that support a keyboard accelerator will display the appropriate accelerator next to name of the perspective.

 .. image:: figures/perspectives.png